How It Works

 state to theWASTE

-Individual changes in a batched state are recorded based on their individual client timestamps, but they are applied (all or nothing) as a single request.
-Assuming that the inventory count for the targeted catalog item variation starts at zero:
+Each change in a batch request is recorded with its own timestamp, but all changes are applied together as a single request.
+Assuming the inventory count for the catalog item starts at zero:

 NONE